 - As testing supplies are available, we conduct on-site COVID-19 testing using both the rapid tests (antigen test) as well as the more reliable, viral test (polymerase chain reaction, or PCR, test).
 Click here for more information about these types of tests.

 - The Centers for Medicare and Medicaid Services (CMS) has equipped nursing homes with antigen testing machines, and we also have an additional antigen testing machine in each of our communities.
 Additionally, we recently received PCR testing machines in each of our A.G.
-Rhodes communities.
+Rhodes communities which allows us to more quickly and reliably confirm cases.